Virginia Department of Health

 Population Health 101 Webinar and Population Health Strategic Planning

-Although many community-specific needs are identified in their hospitals' community health needs assessments (CHNAs), in order to sustain and achieve healthier communities, they must understand the underlying socio-economic determinants and address root causes.
+Although many community-specific needs are identified in their hospitals' community health needs assessments (CHNAs), to sustain and achieve healthier communities, they must understand the underlying socio-economic determinants and address root causes.
 There will be an attempt for programmatic alignment with the Commonwealth’s state-wide Healthy Virginia initiative, but the Flex Program’s priority is to support CAH community-level activities and provide targeted resources that align with their identified needs.

 Rural Emergency Medical Services (EMS) Improvement